06:22 (eek!) Saturday 20 June, Sydney

 What I don’t understand is how spiders set those anchoring strands.
 Do they just shoot out some silk and hope it latches on to something?

-The experiment of growing tomatoes in a Sydney winter using seeds scraped from a store-bought tomato continues.
 On 23 May I ruthlessly discarded all but the sturdiest 8 seedlings and put the winners into four small pots.

 Above on 23 May, after repotting.
 Below on 6 June, after two weeks of growing.